richardkefa/personal-gallery/README.md

 * GIVEN user runs the app
 * WHEN they click on an image
 * THEN they can view a list of image detailes

+### senario 2
+* Given ueser access the app
+* WHEN they search car,Wallpaper,pet
+* THEN they can view all the photos in the categories